-For a $250 annual fee, the American Express® Gold Card already boasts 4X Membership Rewards® points at U.S. restaurants, 4X points at U.S. supermarkets (up to $25,000 per year in purchases, then 1X) and 3X points on flights booked directly with airlines or on amextravel.com, plus 1X points on everything else.
-The card also offers up to $120 in annual credits ($10 monthly) at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House or participating Shake Shack locations (enrollment required) and a $100 airline fee credit.
+For a $250 annual fee, the American Express® Gold Card already boasts 4X Membership Rewards® points at restaurants worldwide, 4X points at U.S. supermarkets (up to $25,000 per year in purchases, then 1X) and 3X points on flights booked directly with airlines or on amextravel.com, plus 1X points on everything else.
+The card also offers up to $120 in annual credits (up to $10 monthly) at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House or participating Shake Shack locations (enrollment required) and up to a $100 airline fee credit.

 Whether you already have the card in your wallet or you’re on the fence about submitting an application, the Gold Card’s newest benefits will go a long way for anyone who values a night out or trip abroad.
 Here’s what you need to know:

-Now, in addition to standard dining and rewards offerings, cardholders can enjoy 4X Membership Rewards® points at restaurants worldwide and use the $120 annual credit at Boxed, an online, membership-free wholesale retailer.
+Now, in addition to standard dining and rewards offerings, cardholders can enjoy 4X Membership Rewards® points at restaurants worldwide and use the up to $120 annual credit at Boxed, an online, membership-free wholesale retailer.

-If that’s not enough, there’s another benefit for new applicants: those who are referred and approved for the card will receive a welcome bonus of 40,000 Membership Rewards® points after spending $2,000 within the first three months, which is a significant increase from the previous 35,000-point welcome bonus with the same spend requirements.
+If that’s not enough, there’s another benefit for new applicants: those who are referred and approved for the card will receive a welcome bonus of 35,000 Membership Rewards® points after spending $4,000 within the first three months.

 While it may not be advisable to apply for a credit card based on its visual appeal, now could be an opportune time to both reap the improved rewards and enjoy the sleek rose gold and metal design if the Gold Card’s benefits already align with your spending.